plast-lab/native-scanner/README.md

 ### Radare2 mode ###

 This mode uses the [Radare2](https://rada.re/) reverse engineering framework for portability.
+Tested with Radare 3.5.0 and 4.5.0.

 Setup: